 - Johnson & Johnson is working with three key partners on the ground in Texas: Americares, which is providing medicine and medical assistance to emergency shelters; Heart to Heart International, Inc., an organization that is deploying a mobile medical unit and supplies; and Save the Children, dedicated to children’s health and well-being.
 Americares and Heart to Heart are distributing 25,000 Johnson & Johnson hygiene kits stocked with soap, shampoo, toothpaste and other personal care items to emergency shelters and aid distribution centers.
 Johnson & Johnson customer and logistics services and supply chain teams are working to ensure a reliable supply of products, and their DePuy Synthes regional trauma teams are on the ground working to identify customer needs throughout the region.
 Additionally, Johnson & Johnson employees in the U.S. are also encouraged to donate through “Click to Care,” the J&J employee giving program in which donations to the company’s disaster relief partners and many other community organizations are matched at a two-to-one ratio.
 And, for every photo donated through their Donate a Photo app, Johnson & Johnson gives $1 to Heart to Heart International, Inc. That $1 allows Heart to Heart to distribute critical hygiene items to survivors in Texas, and it takes 10 photos to provide hygiene items to one Hurricane Harvey survivor.
 Donate a Photo is a free app and is available at app stores for both Droid and iPhone devices.
 Read J&J’s full announcement here.

-- Merck & Co., Inc. has put forward a collective effort to help those impacted by Hurricanes Harvey and Irma.
+- Merck & Co., Inc. has put forward a collective effort to help those impacted by Hurricanes Harvey, Irma and Maria.
 The company’s initial support was through the annual disaster relief support to the American Red Cross in the amount of $600,000, allowing the Red Cross to move quickly to respond to these and other disasters.
-Merck has announced a donation of $1 million to the Hand in Hand Hurricane Relief Fund as part of the “Hand in Hand: A Benefit for Hurricane Relief” television fundraiser, and provided grants to Direct Relief, Americares, Project HOPE, Save the Children and World Vision as part of its commitment to donate up to $250,000 to our humanitarian partners.
-The company continues to evaluate opportunities to support additional agencies responding to these disasters.
-In addition to financial support, Merck has donated animal health products, services and professional/technical support, which have already arrived in the affected areas.
-Over $1 million in value of donated Merck medicines and vaccines were shipped to clinics in support of the relief efforts.
+Merck also announced a donation of $1 million to the Hand in Hand Hurricane Relief Fund as part of the “Hand in Hand: A Benefit for Hurricane Relief” television fundraiser, and provided an additional $250,000 in grants to Direct Relief, Americares, Project HOPE, Save the Children and World Vision.
+In addition to financial support, Merck has donated over $2.7 million worth of medicines, vaccines, animal health products, services and professional/technical support, which have already arrived in the affected areas.
 Merck is matching 100% of donations from U.S. Merck employees to eligible nonprofit organizations directly supporting relief efforts.
 For further updates, see http://www.merck.com.

 - Novartis Pharmaceuticals Corporation equipped associates with emergency preparedness resources prior to the hurricane’s arrival and is now working to provide additional support to displaced associates, including using travel resources as an additional means to help associates evacuate from the affected areas and offering the Fort Worth campus as a safe place to work, shower and eat.
 They are also working to implement business continuity plans to ensure patients and medical professionals have continued access to medical devices and pharmaceutical products.
 In addition, they are donating $100,000 to the American Red Cross to support Hurricane Harvey relief efforts, and are donating over $1 million in product donation to support impacted patients.
 Lastly, Novartis’ associate donations will be matched $1 for $1 with a maximum of $5,000 per associate per year across all giving programs.
 To date, employees and company match contribution to the disaster totals over $144,000.
 Employees will continue to make employee contributions to the disaster efforts during the company’s annual six week Charitable Giving Campaign that kicks off in October.